aledrocomic/gocomicwriter/README.md

 - Structured logging via Go's slog with simple env configuration; optional rotating file via GCW_LOG_FILE.
 - Core domain model in internal/domain and a public JSON schema at docs/comic.schema.json.
 - Basic desktop UI shell (behind build tag `fyne`) with a placeholder canvas editor that shows page/trim/bleed guides, simple pan/zoom, and File→New/Open/Save.
 The UI can start without a project and lets you create one from within the app.
+- Issue setup dialog: configure trim size, bleed, DPI, and reading direction (LTR/RTL) from the UI.
+- Grid templates and custom grids per page: choose from presets (e.g., 3x3) or enter a custom spec; apply per page.
+- Panels: create rectangular panels on the page canvas, reorder their Z position (front/back), and edit basic metadata (ID, notes).
+- Script integration (experimental): structured editor with outline and beat tagging; beats can be linked to panels; unmapped beat warnings in outline.
+- Beat coverage overlay and page‑turn pacing indicators (experimental) in the canvas to aid layout/planning.
+- About menu with environment info (Go version, OS/arch, cgo/fyne status) for diagnostics.
 - Sample project manifest at tmp_proj/comic.json (with backups under tmp_proj/backups/).
 - Unit tests for core packages (storage, logging, crash, version, schema).